This Weeks Local PJHL Team Schedules and Stats

 Schedule

-Tonight the Kings will be taking on the Stayner Siskins at the Stayner Memorial Arena.
-Puck drops at 8:00pm.
+Tommorow Thursday February 2nd the Kings will be taking on the Schomberg Cougars at the Tristan Centre.
+Puck drops at 7:30pm.

-Tommorow they will be at home taking on the Alliston Hornet at the Penetang Memorial CC.
-Puck also drops at 8:00pm.
+The following day Friday February 3rd will be round two against the Cougars but at home instead at the Penetang Memorial CC.
+Puck drops at 8:00pm

 Stats

-Jack Dance is leading the team in goals by one goal with 11 goals followed by Aiden Macdonald with 10 and Owen Collins with 9 goals.
+Jack Dance and Aiden Macdonald are now tied for goals this season both with 11 goals! followed by Owen Collins with 9 goals.

-Carter Weissflog is the leader in assists with 16 assists, followed by Owen Vandusen with 13 assists
+Carter Weissflog is the leader in assists with 18 assists, followed by Owen Vandusen with 14 assists.

 For more information on schedule, stats and standings for the Flyers, you can visit them at https://penetangkings.pjhlon.hockeytech.com/